Amirnlz/flutter_persian_calendar/README.md

 ![Persian Calendar Banner](sceenshots/darkTheme.png)

-This package offers a simple and customizable Persian calendar widget to integrate into your Flutter project.
-It is designed to make it easy for developers to include a Persian calendar in their applications.
+This Flutter package provides a simple and customizable Persian calendar widget for easy integration into your Flutter project.
+The package is based on [shamsi_date](https://pub.dev/packages/shamsi_date).

-This package based on [shamsi_date](https://pub.dev/packages/shamsi_date)

 ## Features

-- Filter start and end date: You can add start-date and end-date to filter showing dates
+- **Filter Start and End Date:** You can add start-date and end-date to filter showing dates.
-- Customization Option: Tailor the appearance of the calendar to fit your application's theme with customizable options.
+- **Customization Options:** Tailor the appearance of the calendar to fit your application's theme with customizable options.

 ## Usage